 Know what products can help sustain the color and keep your locks healthy.

-“You definitely want a good purple shampoo,” says Saxon.
+“You want a good purple shampoo,” says Saxon.
 She recommends the BLONDE.ANGEL from Kevin Murphy.

 Saxon adds,” A good heat protectant is also essential as hot tools can cause toner to fade faster.”

 This is now the chic hair trend most women are craving.
-Don’t miss out on these photos of the most popular ash blonde colors you can try next!
+Take advantage of these photos of the most popular ash blonde colors you can try next!

 #1: Beautiful Ash Blonde Balayage